stephangriesel/telerik-blogs/how-to-create-a-custom-react-hook.md

 }, [props.something.id]); // re-subscribe only if props.something.id changes
 ```

-I would also like to mention that if you have unrelated logic inside your `useEffect` try refactoring the unrelated code out into it's own `useEffect`.
+I would also like to mention that if you have unrelated logic inside your `useEffect`, you should try refactoring the unrelated code into it's own `useEffect`.
 You can have as many `useEffect` calls as you would like.
 For instance, both of the `useEffect` calls above could be inside the same functional component.
+This is allowed.

-Hooks allow splitting up code based on what it is doing rather than what lifecycle method it's in which creates a mixing of concerns.
-React applies each effect in the order they are specified.
+Hooks allow splitting up code based on what it is doing rather than what lifecycle method it's in, when we only had classes and lifecycle methods, this created a mixing of concerns.
+Now, using multiple `useEffect` methods, React can apply each effect in the order they are specified.
+This is a huge benefit for organizing code in your application.

-I'm stating obvious rules for using Hooks I know.
-However if we want to understand when and why we would use a custom Hook, we need to understand these rules and ideas around Hooks.
+I want to talk about one more thing before we create our own custom Hook, I want to go over five rules for using Hooks, these are passed down to us from the React team, so they are very important to know and will help you to keep from creating buggy code.
 It will help us realize what code needs to go into a Hook and what code doesn't.
-Also we now kow that we can probably have multiple calls to multiple custom Hooks right alongside calls to `useEffect` after all, they are all just Hooks and as we said we can call as many as we like.

-## More Important Rules About Hooks
+## Five Important Rules For Hooks

 Before we create our own Hook, let's review a few of the major rules we must always follow.